 A2: Self-monitoring can help your weight loss efforts in several ways.
 It can help you more accurately gauge your behaviors.
-For instance, we know that when people are asked to recall what they ate over the past day or two, they tend to unknowingly report fewer calories than they actually took in.
+For instance, we know that when people are asked to recall what they ate over the past day or two, they tend to unknowingly report fewer than they actually took in.
 It also allows you to more accurately track your progress towards goals you set for yourself.

 Self-monitoring can also help you learn about your behaviors.
 As an example, by self-monitoring your eating you might learn that you tend to overeat if you go more than 4 hours between meals.
 That would be very useful to know.

 Then there’s the accountability piece of self-monitoring.
 Although we don’t typically like it when people look over our shoulders, recording our behaviors does tend to hold us more accountable to the behaviors we’ve committed to changing… even if we’re the only ones who’ll ever see what we record.
 There’s an interesting phenomenon called “behavioral reactivity,” which in the context of self-monitoring, means we tend to change our behaviors when we start watching them.
 The positive effect of this is that it often keeps us from doing things we’d rather not witness ourselves doing.

 If you still need justification for why you should self-monitor, people who self-monitor LOSE MORE WEIGHT!
 The effectiveness of self-monitoring for weight loss is consistently supported by scientific research.